 Separation from the County

 If an employee voluntarily resigns employment or is terminated for gross misconduct prior to three (3) years after receiving tuition reimbursement, the employee shall refund the County a prorated portion of the reimbursed funds.
 The refund shall be prorated using a formula of 1/3rd for each full year worked after completion of the course(s).
 The refund will be due at the time of separation.
 Any refunds due the County and not paid at the time of separation, shall be deducted from the employee’s final pay.
-In the event there is a balance due after this deduction, the employee will have thirty (30) calendar days to make payment in full to the Personnel Services Department to avoid legal action of recovery.
+In the event there is a balance due after this deduction, the employee will have thirty (30) calendar days to make payment in full to the Human Resources Department to avoid legal action of recovery.